 You can help your child stay healthy and strong in the face of new and unidentified viruses this season by incorporating proactive and positive immune boosting habits into your child’s life NOW.
 So if and when a virus visits your home the illness stays mild and resolves quickly.
 Here are 8 ways to keep children healthy this winter.

 1) Increase immune boosting food and drink.
 Immune boosting food and drink keeps the body well-nourished so when viruses do strike the immune system has fuel to work efficiently.
 Immune boosting foods like garlic, ginger, fresh green juices, and foods packed full of vitamin C like cut orange slices or pomegranate seeds are a great addition to your weekly meal planning.
-Fermented food and drink is also very important to keep healthy gut flora populated in the digestive tract.
+Making herbal teas out of anti-viral and anti-bacterial herbs is also a great way to work medicinal plants into your diet.
+Try this thyme tea recipe with your kids, it’s wonderful!
 Read more about natural immune boosters for kids here.
-Also learn about properly preparing your food for optimal nutrient absorption.

-2) Simmer bone broth ALL WINTER LONG.
-As soon as September rolls around I pull out my bone broth stock pot and it basically runs all winter.
-Bone broth is a full of gut healing gelatin (this helps lower inflammation and increases immune function) and packed full of trace minerals.
+2) Simmer mineral ALL WINTER LONG.
+As soon as September rolls around I pull out my stock pot and it basically runs all winter.
+Mineral broth is packed full of trace minerals.
 It’s highly absorbable and nutritionally dense making it the perfect winter tonic.
-Often nutritional deficiencies in children impact immune function so bone broth is an easy to digest remedy.
-I make weekly soups, use the broth instead of water to make rice or quinoa and I also encourage (um, require) my kids to drink at least a ½ cup a day like tea (we use metal straws and the kids actually like it).
-I also sneak a little extra grass-fed collagen peptides (this is a supplement that provides extra gelatin like the kind found in bone broth) to their morning oatmeal or to any drink.
-It’s tasteless and dissolves even in cool liquid.
-To learn how to make bone broth with extra minerals read my recipe here.
+Often nutritional deficiencies in children impact immune function so mineral broth is an easy-to-digest remedy.
+I make weekly soups, use the broth instead of water to make rice or quinoa and I also encourage my kids to drink some like tea.
+Find my mineral broth recipe here.

 3) Increase immune boosting supplements.
 During the winter I change my children’s supplement protocol to make sure we focus on immune function.
-I increase their vitamin d3 and add a daily dose of elderberry syrup.
-We also continue with daily probiotics and weekly cod liver oil.
-This season we will also add some daily buffered vitamin C to the mix too.
+I add a few weekly doses of elderberry syrup.
+We also continue with daily probiotics and add some ester-c into the weekly mix too.
 Also, make sure you are prepared for any winter virus by stocking a holistic medicine kit now.
 Your kit might include a few essential oils shown to support a healthy body like: melaleuca alternifolia (tea tree), myrtle, and basil which are all safe to use on children over 2.
 If you have an older child (over 6) consider using: rosemary and eucalyptus.
-Please make sure if you use oils you dilute them properly (1 drop essential oil plus 1 teaspoon carrier oil like olive oil or coconut oil) and only use pure/therapeutic grade oils.
+Please make sure if you use oils you dilute them properly (1 drop essential oil plus 1 teaspoon carrier oil like olive oil or coconut oil)..

 4) Keep sugar to a minimum.
 I know I’m no fun, but sugar really isn’t a great treat for kids, especially during the winter.
 Consuming sugar has been shown to decrease immune response and increase systemic inflammation.
 Chronic inflammation is the root of all disease.
 So, if your children eat sugar on a regular basis they could very well be walking around with chronically depressed immune systems.
 Couple this with chronic sugar-induced inflammation and your child is a good candidate for catching every cold and flu around.